Resources for Students

 Religious and Spiritual Life on Campus

 The religious community at The College of Wooster is diverse.
 A variety of groups, programs, and services are provided for religious expression and spiritual growth seeking to deepen conversations about life’s big questions.
-Religious & Spiritual Life (RSL) strives to increase religious literacy, provide opportunities for inter-group dialogue, and develop deep communities.
+Religious & Spiritual Life (RSL) strives to increase religious literacy, provide opportunities for dialogue, and develop deep communities.
 Student organizations offer a variety of ways for students to integrate their spiritual and religious development with their intellectual, social, and personal growth.

 Worthy Questions invites students to meet weekly to explore with others the ‘quest’ for purpose and meaning that serves to integrate diverse aspects of one’s life.
 Mentors from the community join the students in the process of learning to “ask questions worthy of the person they may become.”
 The program accepts applications annually.

 Interfaith Scholars is a group of freshman and sophomore students who meet six times a semester to learn about each other’s faith traditions and to improve their skills at interfaith dialogue.
 The group also takes field trips to various local places of worship.
 Students apply to the program at the beginning of their first year.

 There are seven Sacred Spaces on campus designed to assist with and support the expression and practice of many spiritual traditions.
 These spaces include: two Muslim Prayer Rooms (designed to assist in the practice of Salah), a Solemn Prayer Room, a Zen meditation room with a dry rock garden, Lowry Chapel, the Living Room (designed for small group dialogues and reflection), and an outdoor Prayer Labyrinth.
 These spaces are open to the whole campus community for individual or group use.